rewhowe/snapdragon/documentation/about.md

 * Because function names are verbs, they can be conjugated to flow better syntactically.
 A function `読み込む` can be written as `読み込んで` or `読み込んだ`.

 * Conflicting function name conjugations will throw an error, but you can shout (by appending `!`) to force the subsequent function's conjugations to overwrite the previous'.
 Shouting certain other keywords or built-in functions changes their behaviour as well.

+  * Shouting function calls will suppress errors and stop them from propagating upward.
+Instead, the function will simply return null.

 * Many keywords and built-in functions have variants which use only ひらがな instead of 漢字, because sometimes people have a preference for one or the other.